omunozsanchezdeloitte/Capstone---Group-3/README.md

 ### Descriptions of Data
 Our first step was to implement some data cleaning in this data set.
 We replaced null values to 0 or removed them.
 This allows us to be able to convert data types to float.

-Then we began modeling with our selected, cleaned data.
+Then we began modeling with our selected, cleaned data in order to provide the best recommendation.

 ### Modeling & Evaluation
 We used models to analyze our main business questions.
 We created visualizations to help support our questions and analysis.